 After all that physical activity, it was finally time for lunch.
 We took a short drive down to Tan Thanh beach where we had a sumptuous seafood lunch facing the sea.
 This beach isn’t quite your conventional beach though; it was a muddy one.
 Nonetheless, the view and the breeze was definitely a relief from the heat we felt earlier on during cycling.
 We also got to have the fruits that Hang purchased from Can Duoc market.

-Once lunch was done, our driver took us to My Tho pier where we got on a boat onto the Mekong River.
+Once we were done with lunch, our driver took us to My Tho pier where we got on a boat onto the Mekong River.
 Ours was a special tour where we would need to transfer onto a sampan boat to explore the narrower creeks, unlike the other tours which just took a generic round around the river.
 Given that we were on a special cruise, and no one else seemed to be taking the same route as us, we actually got the boat all to ourselves!

 Our very own private charter!